Surfsol/Books/README.md

 # Fetching data from the api
 Upon sending a valid email and password on login.
 A GET request is made to fetch all books.

-Data is stored on a useState variable in Login.tsx, then persisted in redux.
+Data is stored on a useState variable in Login.tsx and in localStorage, then persisted in redux.

 On Home.tsx book data is retrieved from the redux store.

+If the user refreshes the app the books data will persist in localStorage, however if the user's token has expired, they will not be able to access the Home page.
+Either a refresh token will update the expired token or the user will need to login again.